Nature, culture and history

 The endangered southern cassowary (Casuarius casuarius johnsonii) also lives in and around Girringun National Park.
 You may spot their footprints or clumps of fruit-filled droppings.

-The existing 10 kilometre Dalrymple Gap walking track is only a small section of the original 96 mile (160 kilometre) track to the Valley of Lagoons Station.
+The existing 10km Dalrymple Gap walking track is only a small section of the original 96mi (160km) track to the Valley of Lagoons Station.
 The track was the first road suitable for wheeled traffic in north Queensland.
 A stone-pitched bridge is the oldest surviving example of civil engineering work on mainland north Queensland.
 The original track now also forms part of the Wallaman Falls section of the Wet Tropics Great Walk.

-The original Dalrymple Gap track between Cardwell and the Valley of Lagoons Station crosses two parallel ranges.
+The original Dalrymple Gap track between Cardwell and the Valley of Lagoons Station crosses 2 parallel ranges.
 The coastal Cardwell Range and the inland Seaview Range were difficult barriers for early travellers.

 Following the foundation of Queensland in 1859 there was a push for settlers to take up pastoral leases in north Queensland.
 Politician and explorer George Dalrymple was granted a lease to the Valley of Lagoons Station in October 1861 and immediately sought a supply route to the coast.